FSoft-AI4Code/VarWizard/readme.md

   return chunk;
 }
 ```
+## Playground

-4. Playground: You can play at the link: https://varwizard.loca.lt.
+You can play at the link: https://varwizard.loca.lt.
 At the first time to access, you may need to enter: 4.193.50.237
-5. Examples
+## Examples

 There are some examples for VarWizard's usage.
 We can navigate to the folder `examples` and then go to any subfolder to run the script.